Over-lecturing is a common teacher mistake that kills the passion and progress of students.

 So if talking too much and playing too much gets in the way of learning, what does effective teaching look like?

-Here’s a description of one of the most famous and effective coaches and teachers of all time in action by researcher Ronald Gallimore, who wrote the beautifully named You Haven’t Taught If They Haven’t Learned about John Wooden, whose UCLA basketball teams won more national championships than any other team in history:
+Here’s a description of one of the most famous and effective coaches and teachers of all time in action, from the beautifully named You Haven’t Taught If They Haven’t Learned by researcher Ronald Gallimore.
+He was writing about John Wooden, whose UCLA basketball teams won more national championships than any other team in history:

 - “Wooden seldom reinforced anyone in the form of praises and scolds, as we had expected.
 Instead, three-quarters of the teaching statements we recorded were packed with information and knowledge.”